Donato A. Montanaro

 Donato Anthony Montanaro Jr. is an American entrepreneur, stockbroker and private investor who was the founder of two separate stockbrokerages.

 Early life and education

-Montanaro received a Bachelor of Arts from University of Notre Dame, where, in 1987, he was student body vice president and was found guilty of plagiarism.
+Montanaro received a Bachelor of Arts from University of Notre Dame, where he served as Vice President of the Student Body.
 He received a Juris Doctor from Columbus School of Law at Catholic University of America.

 Career

 From 1992 to 1997, Montanaro was a stockbroker at Quick & Reilly.

 In 1997, Montanaro founded Suretrade and ran the company until it was acquired by FleetBoston Financial's Quick & Reilly in 2001.

 In 2005, he founded discount broker Tradeking and acted as its CEO until the company was acquired by Ally Financial in 2016.